 - 10% off any ticket from Ticket Monster

 - 15% off dorm room gear at Dormify

-If your college isn't close to your parents, for example, and you plan on regularly visiting them, having access to discounts with both Greyhound and Amtrak could easily help you make back the amount you've spent on obtaining the Student Advantage Card.
+If your college isn't close to your parents and you plan on regularly visiting them, for example, having access to discounts with Greyhound and Expedia could save you enough money to make back the small one-time fee.

-I also recommend keep an eye on student travel discounts and deals as well.
-You may be able to save more without spending the bucks on a card and with a little research.
+While the Student Advantage card is certainly worth signing up for, there are many other student travel discounts and deals offered through popular travel websites as well.
+You may be able to save more without spending the bucks on a card—with a little research.

-But that's not all!
-There are many discount cards available to students -- sometimes you might want to buy all of them to take full advantage of them, but sometimes just one will be the perfect fit for you.
+There are many discount cards available to students—sometimes you might want to buy all of them to take full advantage, but sometimes just one will be the perfect fit for you.
 You can compare benefits by reading about all student and youth travel discount cards.